Configuring Native Node with the Helm Chart¶

 Compatibility

-.
+When enabled (true), if the Node cannot process data in real time, it drops excess input and responds with 503 (Service Unavailable).
 This prevents the Node from accumulating unprocessed requests in internal queues, which could otherwise lead to severe performance degradation or out‑of‑memory errors.

 Returning 503 allows upstream services, load balancers, or clients to detect overload conditions and retry requests if needed.